ducnh20055/elearning-app-hoc-tieng-trung/README.md

 npx expo start        # Start the development server npx expo run:android  # Build and run the Android app npx supabase db push  # Apply migrations to the linked Supabase project

 ```

-## Engineering Notes

-- Course content is currently bundled with the app as JSON for predictable offline access.
-- User progress and local learning activity are partitioned by `user.id`.
-- Pronunciation history stores transcript and scoring data; raw audio files are not persisted by the client.
-- Supabase synchronisation is designed to be idempotent through client-generated event IDs.
-- The project is currently configured for development and portfolio demonstration; production hardening would include automated tests, monitoring, analytics consent, and a formal release pipeline.

----

 # ELearning